 If you need more space than is provided, you can include an addendum.
 Make sure to note on VA Form 21-526EZ that you’re attaching additional information at the end of your claim application.

 (Medical evidence is critical; the #1 reason VA claims are denied is lack of medical evidence.
 If you’re not sure what medical evidence to provide or how much, or how to get it, check out our post “What You Need to Know About Your Medical Records.”
 This post goes into more detail about the VA claims process in general.
-You might also want to get some guidance through our free 30-minute strategy call.)
+You might also want to get some guidance through our free 30-minute discovery call.)

 You’ll also be asked to provide information regarding your military service, such as branch of service and your enlistment/discharge dates.
 And you’ll need to provide bank account information so the VA can transfer monthly compensation (if approved) directly into your bank account.